List of best-selling albums in the Philippines

 This is a list of best-selling albums in the Philippines.
 This list can contain any types of albums, including studio albums or extended plays, live albums, greatest hits or compilations, various artists, and soundtracks, both from domestic and international artists.
 The Philippine Association of the Record Industry (PARI) is the organization responsible for awarding record certifications in the Philippines.
 PARI is a member of the International Federation of the Phonographic Industry (IFPI).
 Album certifications include both physical and digital sales.

-Music certifications prior to 1990 were only awarded by record labels of their artists through their own guidelines until PARI took the obligation.
-PARI's early policy at that time was that released albums in the country can only be certified Platinum if they were sold at least 40,000 copies, eventually they would receive Diamond award when they reach ten times, at 400,000.
+Prior to 1990, Music certifications were only awarded by Record Labels to their artists through their own guidelines until PARI took the obligation and changed the criteria for album certifications over the years using the guidelines of International Federation of the Phonographic Industry (IFPI).
+At that time, PARI's early policy for albums released in the country can only be certified Platinum if it were sold at least 40,000 copies, eventually it would be certified with a Diamond record upon reaching ten times copies amounting to 400,000 units.
 This rule was granted until 2006 when PARI changed it down to 30,000 units.
 It was not until October 2007 that thresholds for albums were distinguished between the local and international repertoire.
-In local release, PARI made it into 30,000 copies, same that of the previous rule, but parted away from the international release, decreased it into 20,000 copies.
-In February 2008, PARI again decided to change the guidelines.
+In local release, PARI made it into 30,000 copies for Platinum certification, same that of the previous rule, but parted away from the international release, and decreased it into 20,000 copies.
+In February 2008, PARI decided to change the guidelines again.
 This time, they made 25,000 copies for local albums and 15,000 for international albums.
-This latter did not take until December 2009 when PARI decreased five-thousand copies for local albums for a requirement as a Platinum-certified album when they made it to 20,000, while still remained 15,000 for international-released albums, same from the previous one.
+This latter did not take effect until December 2009 when PARI decreased to 20,000 copies while still remained 15,000 copies for international-released albums, same from the previous one for Platinum-certified album.